Oregon State vs. Colorado NCAA Football Odds, Plays and Insights | November 6, 2021

 Colorado Stats and Trends

-- Colorado has played eight games, with three wins against the spread.

-- The Buffaloes have covered the spread twice this season when underdogs by 10.5 points or more (in three chances).
+- The Buffaloes have been underdogs by 10.5 points or more three times this year and have covered the spread twice.

-- Colorado's games this season have gone over the total in two out of seven opportunities (28.6%).
+- Colorado's games this year have hit the over on two of seven set point totals (28.6%).

 - When Colorado records more than 26.5 points, it is 2-0 against the spread and 2-1 overall.